• Home

 How Can The HOH be Used?

-The Hierarchy of Hope (HOH) is a therapeutic framework that teaches 5 Hope Habits that promote mental wellness and protect people from mental dysfunction.
-Helping professionals can use this framework for preventing, treating, and recovering from mental health issues.
+The Hierarchy of Hope (HOH) is a therapeutic framework designed to teach five Protective Hope Habits that enhance mental wellness and safeguard individuals from mental dysfunction.
+Helping professionals can utilize this framework for the prevention, treatment, and recovery from mental health issues.

-Prevention Programs: Prevention programs encompass initiatives that promote overall well-being for everyone, targeted programs for specific at-risk groups, and interventions designed to prevent relapse or exacerbation of symptoms.
-The Hierarchy of Hope framework and materials can be used to teach the five protective hope skills for mental wellness (that protect against mental illness) by conducting psycho-educational groups.
-John's research in Romania suggests that teachers and school counselor can integrate the materials into the school curriculum.
+Prevention Programs: Prevention programs include initiatives aimed at fostering overall well-being for all individuals, targeted programs for specific at-risk groups, and interventions intended to prevent relapse or worsening of symptoms.
+The Hierarchy of Hope framework and its materials can effectively teach the five protective hope skills essential for mental wellness, thus offering protection against mental illness, through psycho-educational groups.
+Research by John in Romania indicates that teachers and school counselors can integrate these materials into the school curriculum.

-Individual and Group Therapy: Mental health therapists and other helping professionals working in inpatient and outpatient settings can use the Hierarchy of Hope framework and materials as the basis of treatment for mental illness.
+Individual and Group Therapy: Mental health therapists and other helping professionals operating in both inpatient and outpatient settings can apply the Hierarchy of Hope framework and its materials as a foundational approach to treating mental illness.

-Recovery Services: Helping professionals who work in community mental health centers, rehabilitation centers, and other agencies can use the Hierarchy of Hope framework and materials to assist people in recovery from mental health issues and substance abuse problems.
+Recovery Services: Helping professionals working in community mental health centers, rehabilitation facilities, and other agencies can leverage the Hierarchy of Hope framework and materials to support individuals in their recovery from mental health challenges and substance abuse issues.

 How Hope Functions in Therapy